The Northern Line Extension has arrived!

 — Heidi Alexander (@Heidi_LDN) February 20, 2020

-However, an arguably more important step was taken over Christmas 2020, as the first test passenger trains journeyed along the line from Kennington to Battersea Power Station and back again.
-Travelling through the 3.2km of tunnels, these test trains kicked off a series of rigorous test journeys that are needed to ensure the smooth running of the line before opening later this year.
-The trial runs are the latest in a series of milestones for the extension during 2020, which has also seen a permanent power supply switched on, and commissioning new signalling software for the line.
+An arguably more important step was taken over Christmas 2020, as the first test passenger trains journeyed along the line from Kennington to Battersea Power Station and back again.
+Travelling through the 3.2km of tunnels, these test trains kicked off a series of rigorous test journeys that are needed to ensure the smooth running of the line.
+Further landmarks reached this year included a permanent power supply switched on, and commissioning new signalling software for the line, and now, it’s time for the big one.

 How do I get there?